Description and Biology

 - Horticultural Science Publications

 - North Carolina Agricultural Chemicals Manual

-- For assistance with a specific problem, contact your local Cooperative Extension Center.
+- For assistance with a specific problem, contact your local N.C.
+Cooperative Extension Center.

 This Factsheet has not been peer reviewed.

 Publication date: March 23, 2020

 Revised: March 23, 2020

 Recommendations for the use of agricultural chemicals are included in this publication as a convenience to the reader.
 The use of brand names and any mention or listing of commercial products or services in this publication does not imply endorsement by NC State University or N.C.
 A&T State University nor discrimination against similar products or services not mentioned.
 Individuals who use agricultural chemicals are responsible for ensuring that the intended use complies with current regulations and conforms to the product label.
 Be sure to obtain current information about usage regulations and examine a current product label before applying any chemical.
 For assistance, contact your local N.C.
 Cooperative Extension county center.

 N.C.
 Cooperative Extension prohibits discrimination and harassment regardless of age, color, disability, family and marital status, gender identity, national origin, political beliefs, race, religion, sex (including pregnancy), sexual orientation and veteran status.